 I, myself, am not a fan of large crowds.
-I get anxiety with large groups of people.
+I get anxious with large groups of people.
 While Disneyland is my absolute favorite place to visit, I go into a bout of anxiety when I get to the park.
 I battle the anxiety and it takes me days to semi calm down.
 However, if you are feeling anxiety or stress from the crowds.
 There are some peaceful places at Disneyland that you can go to that will help you to relax a bit.
-Therefore, to take a break from people and refresh a bit to continue on with your magical day!
+Therefore, take a break from people and refresh a bit to continue on with your magical day!

 Next to Hungry Bear and Rivers of America

 First on the list of peaceful places at Disneyland is the area next to Hungry Bear Restaurant and Rivers of America in Critter Country.
-There are trees around, benches to sit on and very low traffic right now because the trail doesn’t go anywhere yet.
+There are trees around, benches to sit on, and very low traffic right now because the trail doesn’t go anywhere yet.
 However, once the new Star Wars Galaxy’s Edge land opens, it may be a little busier.
 But for now, you can sit in this quieter area of the park, see the Disneyland train come by, as well as the Mark Twain Riverboat.

 Secret Trail in Critter Country